NT Scan Do’s and Don’ts: How to Prepare for Best Results

 Understanding the NT Scan and Its Importance

-The NT scan, or Nuchal Translucency scan, is an essential prenatal screening tool used to assess the risk of chromosomal abnormalities, such as Down syndrome, in the developing fetus.
+The NT scan, or nuchal translucency screening, is a prenatal ultrasound used to assess the risk of chromosomal abnormalities, including Down syndrome, in a developing fetus.

-This ultrasound examination measures the fluid-filled space at the back of the baby’s neck during the first trimester.
-A thicker nuchal translucency measurement may indicate a higher risk of genetic disorders.
+The scan measures the fluid-filled space at the back of the baby’s neck during the first trimester.
+A thicker measurement may point to a higher risk of genetic conditions.

 Ideal Timing for the NT Scan